MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 >
 > For more information, see: [How to back up and restore the registry in Windows](https://support.microsoft.com/en-us/topic/how-to-back-up-and-restore-the-registry-in-windows-855140ad-e318-2a13-2829-d428a2ab0692)

-Use the following steps to enable/disable all SCHANNEL protocols system-wide.
+Use the following steps to modify SChannel protocols system-wide.
 We recommend explicitly enabling the TLS 1.2 protocol.

 > [!NOTE]
 > Making these registry changes doesn't affect the use of Kerberos or NTLM protocols.